Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 Bank of New York Mellon is a custodian bank that holds assets for institutional clients and provides back-end accounting services.
 Its roots actually go all the way back to 1784, when Bank of New York was founded by a group including Alexander Hamilton and Aaron Burr.
 Today, BK is the nation's ninth-largest bank by assets, according to data from the Federal Reserve.

 Berkshire Hathaway first took a position in BK back during Q3 2010, when it paid an estimated average price of $43.90.
-Bank of New York Mellon wasn't completely spared a haircut during the second quarter, but Warren Buffett's 7.4 million-share sale, at 9% of the stake, was less drastic than his other financial-stock reductions.
+Bank of New York Mellon wasn't completely spared the scythe during the second quarter, but Warren Buffett's 7.4 million-share sale, at 9% of the stake, was less drastic than his other financial-stock reductions.
+The BK stake was untouched in Q3.

 DaVita serves patients via more than 3,000 dialysis centers in the U.S. and nine other countries.
 Aging baby boomers and a graying population in many developed markets should provide a strong, secular tailwind.